Foreground biases in strong gravitational lensing: Conclusion

 \section{Conclusion}

-In this work, we have argued that the main lens' ellipticity and the foreground shear are degenerate with one another, and derived the explicit form of this degeneracy for the popular elliptical power law lens model.
+In this work, we have explored degeneracies between the main lens and the foreground line of sight, and their consequences for the interpretation of lensing observables.
+While much of the qualitative discussion can be found in the existing literature, we have added explicit analytical relationships in \cref{eq:azimuthal_degeneracy,eq:degeneracy_form,eq:radial_observable2,eq:gamma}, and quantified the biases on lensing observables in \cref{sec:ellipticity_bias,sec:H0_bias}.
+We have argued that the main lens' ellipticity and the foreground shear are degenerate with one another, and derived the explicit form of this degeneracy for the popular elliptical power law lens model.
+This degeneracy prevents reliable measurements of the foreground shear, and adds an additional uncertainty of a few percent into measurements of the ellipticity of the lens mass distribution, and of a few degrees when comparing the lens mass and lens light profile inclinations.
 We have also shown that, for the EPL, this degeneracy affects only the angular structure of the lens, and measurements of the Einstein radius of the lens should be unbiased with respect to this foreground shear.
 This is, however, not the case for the foreground convergence, and attempts to constrain the mass-sheet degeneracy with velocity dispersion measurements can introduce an additional uncertainty on the order of a percent into $H_0$ measurements.
 Estimating the size of this uncertainty is limited by the resolution of current cosmological simulations, and larger variability in the foreground convergence within the angular scales of typical lensing systems could increase this further.
-For random lines of sight, $H_0$ measurements should nonetheless remain unbiased, but if strong lenses are located preferentially in lines of sight which are overdense as a result of matter which is uncorrelated with the lens galaxy or cluster, as several studies have suggested, we would expect $H_0$ measurements from time delay cosmography to be systematically overestimated.
+For random lines of sight, $H_0$ measurements should nonetheless remain unbiased, but if strong lenses are located preferentially in lines of sight which are overdense as a result of matter which is uncorrelated with the lens galaxy or cluster, as several studies have suggested, we would expect $H_0$ measurements from time-delay cosmography to be systematically overestimated.
+A full quantitative analysis of these selection effects will be the topic of future research.

 Foreground weak lensing effects are far from the only contribution to the error budget in time-delay cosmography, and it is crucial that uncertainties in measurements of relative time delays, assumptions on the stellar anisotropy profile, measurements of the lens profile slope, microlensing effects etc are well understood and well constrained before strong lensing is cemented as a reliable and competitive cosmological probe.
 Nonetheless, we emphasise that the foreground effects described in this paper are first order, and the foreground convergence and shear should form part of a self-consistent model of line-of-sight effects when trying to constrain $H_0$ or the angular properties of the lensing galaxy respectively.